 They’re usually the first seats your newborn is exposed to.
 They fit in a rear-facing position and considered the safest for children because both the head and body are restrained in the event of a frontal collision.

-Though they have weight limits (from 4 – 50 lbs), the American Academy of Pediatrics (AAP) advices that children be kept in this position till they outgrow their seaters.
+Though they have weight limits (from 4 – 50 lbs), the American Academy of Pediatrics (AAP) advises that children be kept in this position till they outgrow their seaters.

 Most babies outgrow car seats that are strictly for infants before they’re one, however some good seats will have adjustable harnesses so your baby can keep using them as he/she grows up.

-You’ll likely find some with padded harnesses for additional comfort, accessories like rear view mirror for close monitoring, play trays for toys, and even carry handles.
+You’ll likely find some with padded harnesses for additional comfort, accessories like a rearview mirror for close monitoring, play trays for toys, and even carry handles.

 One of the features most people find helpful are those car seats with carrycot modes, which can be great for moving the baby to and from the car without rousing up.

 Note that carrycot mode takes up more space (double) so it may not be a helpful feature if you already have a couple of kids and limited car space.